 22. Let Your Tech Cases Double As Clutches

 Pack your iPad, Kindle and laptop in cute tech cases that can be used as clutches to save space.

 23. Wear Your Bulkiest Clothes and Shoes on the Plane

 When traveling during winter, big sweaters and boots can take up tons of space.
 If you can deal, wear your heaviest boots, sweaters, and coats on the plane to save space.
 You can always take them off and use as blankets and pillows on the plane.

 24. Stick to a Color Scheme

 By limiting your attire to two to three colors, it’ll be easier to mix and match pieces throughout your trip so you don’t have to pack as much.

 25. Make Sure Everything You Pack Goes Together

-A good rule of thumb: Everything you pack should go with at least one other item in your bag, so that way you can pack less by mixing and matching pieces.
+A good rule of thumb and perhaps one of my favorite packing hacks for clothes: Everything you pack should go with at least one other item in your bag, so that way you can pack less by mixing and matching pieces.